 For developments with 9% LIHTCs that will not place-in service in the year of reservation, initial allocations will be made upon meeting the requirements for a Carryover Allocation Agreement.
 Final allocations of LIHTCs will be issued by the Authority after a review of the cost certification and a determination of final project costs and sources of funding has been made.

-In instances of a forward allocation of credits projects will have until December 31st of the credit ceiling year from which the forward reservation was made to satisfy the requirements for a carryover allocation agreement.
-Failure to meet this deadline will preclude issuance of a Carryover Allocation.
+In instances of a forward allocation of credits, projects will have until December 1st of the credit ceiling year from which the forward reservation was made to satisfy the Authority's requirements for a Carryover Allocation Agreement.
+Failure to meet this deadline may preclude issuance of a Carryover Allocation Agreement.

 A-13.
-Cost Certification
+Construction and Cost Certification